Blackstone bets big on Wall St. information business with Thomson Reuters deal

 Woodbridge, the Thomson family’s investment company, will take part in the share repurchase, maintaining its ownership in Thomson Reuters in the 50 to 60 percent range.
 Woodbridge, which currently owns 64 pct of Thomson Reuters, could not immediately be reached to comment on the deal.

-Over the past six years, the family has been in divestment mode, reducing the number of products within the F&R segment by about 70 percent since 2012, while shrinking the division’s workforce by 25 percent, according to Morningstar Equity Research.
+Over the past six years, the family has been making divestments, reducing the number of products within the F&R segment by about 70 percent since 2012, while shrinking the division’s workforce by 25 percent, according to Morningstar Equity Research.
+Thomson Reuters Chief Executive Smith told an investor call that there was room for more cost cuts in the new F&R business.

 Thomson Reuters has also sought to sell non-core assets, such as its intellectual property and science business, which it sold to private equity firms Onex Corp and Baring Private Equity Asia for $3.55 billion in 2016.

-Reporting by Pamela Barbaglia and Jessica Toonkel; Writing by Carmel Crimmins; editing by Grant McCool
+Reporting by Pamela Barbaglia, Jessica Toonkel and Greg Roumeliotis; Writing by Carmel Crimmins; editing by Grant McCool